rehkad/Goobla/docs/template.md

 ## Adding templates to your model

-By default, models imported into Ollama have a default template of `{{ .Prompt }}`, i.e. user inputs are sent verbatim to the LLM.
+By default, models imported into Moogla have a default template of `{{ .Prompt }}`, i.e. user inputs are sent verbatim to the LLM.
 This is appropriate for text or code completion models but lacks essential markers for chat or instruction models.

 Omitting a template in these models puts the responsibility of correctly templating input onto the user.
 Adding a template allows users to easily get the best results from the model.